clj-holmes/clj-watson/README.md

    -o, --output edn|json|stdout|stdout-simple|sarif                report      Output type.
    -a, --aliases S                                                             Specify a alias that will have the dependencies analysed alongside with the project deps.It's possible to provide multiple aliases.
 If a * is provided all the aliases are going to be analysed.
    -d, --dependency-check-properties S                                         [ONLY APPLIED IF USING DEPENDENCY-CHECK STRATEGY] Path of a dependency-check properties file.
 If not provided uses resources/dependency-check.properties.
+   -w, --clj-watson-properties S                                               [ONLY APPLIED IF USING DEPENDENCY-CHECK STRATEGY] Path of an additional, optional properties file.
    -t, --database-strategy dependency-check|github-advisory  dependency-check  Vulnerability database strategy.
    -s, --[no-]suggest-fix                                                      Suggest a new deps.edn file fixing all vulnerabilities found.
    -f, --[no-]fail-on-result                                                   Enable or disable fail if results were found (useful for CI/CD).
    -?, --help
 ```

+By default, when using the DEPENDENCY-CHECK strategy, clj-watson will load
+its own `dependency-check.properties` file, and then look for a
+`clj-watson.properties` file on the classpath and load that if found, for
+additional properties to apply to the dependency-check scan.

+If you provide `-d` (or `--dependency-check-properties`) then clj-watson will
+load that file instead of its own `dependency-check.properties` file so it
+needs to be a complete properties file, not just the properties you want to
+override.

+If you provide `-w` (or `--clj-watson-properties`) then clj-watson will load
+that file and apply those properties to the dependency-check scan.
+This is
+in addition to the properties loaded from the `dependency-check.properties`
+or the `-d` file.
+This can be useful to override just a few properties.

 # Execution
 The minimum necessary to execute clj-watson is to provide the path to a `deps.edn` file, but it's recommended that you all provide the `-s` option so `clj-watson` will try to provide a remediation suggestion to the vulnerabilities.